 Summer Squash vs. Winter Squash

 There are a few distinctions that set summer squash and winter squash apart.
-Winter squash tends to have a thicker skin than summer squash, which makes them last longer.
+Winter squash tend to have thicker skin than summer squash, which makes them last longer.
 Butternut squash, when stored properly, can last for several months!
 Summer squash are more tender (think zucchini or yellow squash) and don’t last as long.

 Other types of squash of the winter variety include acorn squash, kabocha, Hubbard, and spaghetti squash, with butternut as a popular favorite.